acorn-io/acorn-oss-workshop/steps/profiles.md

 </pre>
 </details>

-Note: you can find more information about Arguments and Profiles in [the official documentation](https://docs.acorn.io/authoring/args-and-profiles)
+Note: you can find more information about Arguments and Profiles in [the Acorn documentation](https://docs.acorn.io/authoring/args-and-profiles)

 [Previous](./development_mode.md)
 [Next](./labels.md)